6 min read

 For humans, interpersonal communication can be innate, like the ability to read each other’s emotional experiences without words.
 Unfortunately, “the myth of rationality has so divorced us from our emotional nature that we have never really been taught how to read emotions.

-Woman comforting man on how to deal with an angry person
+A man knowing how to calm an angry person

 3. Reflect Back On the Emotions With a “You” Statement